-- You can click The state of to quickly add the MAC address of your current logged-in host, . - Verify the MAC addresses carefully.
-Once the settings are saved, only the hosts in the MAC address list can access the web page of the AP. - If you cannot log in to the web page after saving the wrong configuration, you can reset the AP to the factory defaults and use the default username and password (both admin) to log in.
+- You can click HET • - Verify the MAC addresses carefully.
+Once the settings are saved, only the hosts in the MAC address list can access the web page of the EAP. - If you cannot log in to the web page after saving the wrong configuration, you can reset the EAP to the factory defaults and use the default username and password (both admin) to log in.